rainmanh/jumpscale_core8/docs/AYS/G8OS-FS.md

-## AYS File System
+## G8OS FileSystem (G8OS FS)

-The AYS file system (AYS FS) is a virtual file system that simplifies the distribution of files over the grids.
+G8OS FS is a virtual file system that simplifies the distribution of files over the grids.

 It is written in Go which makes it really simple to deploy on bare metal machines in order to bootstrap an environment, install JumpsScale and the AYS services.